elneilios/webtokens/README.txt

 TODO

-Check for matching realm/scope
+Check for matching realm/scope - DONE
-Support DateTime object for specifying expiry
-Surface the claims as part of the Authorize attribute or Iclaimprinciple.
-Can we move RESTAUthorize to Two10.Swt ?
+Support DateTime object for specifying expiry - DONE Surface the claims as part of the Authorize attribute or Iclaimprinciple. - DONE Can we move RESTAUthorize to Two10.Swt ? - DONE
 What about building a TokenIssuer class to wrap up the stuff in the WRAP endpoint?
 Could we use Uri.EscapeUriString insted of HTTPUtility to allow .NET 4 CLient framework instead of full framework?
 (Beware capitalization).
 What about refresh tokens?